balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 It is up to us to identify the problem, which is more often than not, in hiding.<br>

 ### <u>What does isolating mean ?</u>
-Isolating the epicarp is the process of isolating and understanding the problem statement we are trying to address<br>
+Isolating the epicarp is the process of isolating and understanding the problem statement we are trying to address, from the other verbal gibberish that shrouds it.<br>
 Sometimes, just isolating the epicarp, can almost get you to the solution.<br>

 ### <u>An typical example</u>